So you think you want to own a Weimaraner…..WELL

 As with most things in life, the end product is a result of the ingredients plus careful, timely, dedicated handling of those ingredients.

-If you still want a puppy and you are really ready to dedicate the effort it takes to properly raise a Weim puppy then take a look at our breeder page (soon to be a breeders section) here.
+If you still want a puppy and you are really ready to dedicate the effort it takes to properly raise a Weim puppy then contact us and we can point you in the right direction for a good breeder.